Artuur-Oerlemans/adventOfCode2021/README.md

 # adventOfCode2021
-**DISCLAIMER: All this code was written at 6 AM in the morning, I take no responsibility for its quality**
+**DISCLAIMER: All code was written at 6 AM in the morning, I take no responsibility for its quality**